Visitor Analytics

 To experience optimal results, you should focus your time on your main customer segments and the most popular products, as well as the biggest causes of dissatisfaction among your customers, and so on.

-Beyond this, the Pareto Principle should prompt you to determine WHY you're experiencing those results, and help you review why errors occur in the process, or how you can improve processes that drive sales and make them more efficient.
+Beyond this, the Pareto Principle should prompt you to determine WHY you're experiencing those results.
+Ultimately, it will help you review why errors occur in the process.
+Or, you'll see how you can improve processes that drive sales and make them more efficient.

-So, for example, you may notice that 20% of your products or clients bring in 80% of your sales and revenue.
+So, for example, you may notice that 20% of your products or clients return 80% of your sales and revenue.
 By focusing your money and time on that 20%, you will be able to increase your revenue significantly.

-There are many other benefits of using the psychology behind Pareto's Law in improving your marketing and growth strategies, including the following:
+There are many other benefits of using the psychology behind Pareto's Law in improving your marketing and growth strategies.

 • By applying the 80/20 rule on your website, your visitors will enjoy a lean, easy to navigate website.